What to Expect During Labor

 Mucus Plug or "Show"

 - Contractions that come at regular intervals and last about 30-40 seconds.
-The contractions will get closer and closer together.
+The contractions will become closer together with increasing intensity.

 - Contractions that do not go away when you move around.

 - Pain from the contractions that may be felt in the back and the front of your abdomen.

 - Irregular cramps that do not get consistently closer.

 - Contractions that stop when you walk, rest, or change position.